-- 1. internally through the College
+- a) internally through the College

-- 2. to independent whistleblower service provider Your Call
+- b) to independent whistleblower service provider Your Call

-- 3. to external authorities and entities
+- c) to external authorities and entities

-1. Internally through the College.
+a) Internally through the College

 Any eligible whistleblower may raise an issue.
 We support openness and teamwork.
 This policy is not intended to replace our first obligation to resolve issues quickly and internally where appropriate.
 All reasonable attempts to resolve an issue should first be tried.